Bamboo construction

 Bamboo construction involves the use of bamboo as a building material for scaffolding, bridges, houses and buildings.
+In many parts of Asia, Africa and Latin America, it works as a low-cost alternative to timber and steel for certain structures.
 Bamboo, like wood, is a natural composite material with a high strength-to-weight ratio useful for structures.
 Bamboo's strength-to-weight ratio is similar to timber, and its strength is generally similar to a strong softwood or hardwood timber.

 Historic use of bamboo for construction

 In its natural form, bamboo as a construction material is traditionally associated with the cultures of South Asia, East Asia, the South Pacific, and Central and South America.
 In China and India, bamboo was used to hold up simple suspension bridges, either by making cables of split bamboo or twisting whole culms of sufficiently pliable bamboo together.
 One such bridge in the area of Qian-Xian is referenced in writings dating back to 960 AD and may have stood since as far back as the third century BC, due largely to continuous maintenance.

 Bamboo has also long been used as scaffolding; the practice has been banned in mainland China for buildings over six stories, but is still in continuous use for skyscrapers in Hong Kong.